Call of Duty: Black Ops — Cold War arrives with cross-generation, cross-platform play on November 13

 Black Ops: Cold War

 This is a direct sequel to Call of Duty: Black Ops.
-That 2010 Treyarch game is about a conspiracy and the shadow war the superpowers waged in the 1960s during Vietnam.
+That 2010 Treyarch game is about a conspiracy and the shadow war the superpowers waged in the 1960s.
 The other Black Ops games move forward in time.

 “With our release of Call of Duty: Black Ops in 2010, Treyarch established a shadowy world of deniable covert operations,” said studio co-head Dan Bunting in a press briefing.
 “It wasn’t ripped from the headlines.
 It was about reading between the lines, conspiracy theories, propaganda, disinformation, and active measures.”